-You may opt to modify the numeric manual bucket Title.
+You can modify the numeric custom bucket's Title.

 - 3. Select the numeric Source Column. - 4.
-Select Manual in the Bucketing Mode drop-down list box.
+Select Custom in the Bucketing Mode drop-down list box.

 The Limits and Bucket Name fields are displayed.

 - 5. Specify the customized limits of a bucket: - Enter the Infinity value in the Limits box with the minimum limit value of the bucket.